Lukasa/dnsimple-python/README.markdown

 ### Getting started

-You'll need the simplejson module installed.

-Create a file called .dnsimple in the current dir with the following data:

-	username: email@domain.com
-	password: yourpassword

-Then import the module:
+From your code, import the module:

 	from dnsimple import DNSimple

-And create a DNSimple object:
+Create a DNSimple object, using your username and password.

-	dns = DNSimple()
+	dns = DNSimple(username, password)

 ### Check out your existing domains: